Lif28/KatLogger/README.md

    - ✔️ Bypass windows defender
    - ✔️ Opens backdoors
    - ✔️ Windows
-   - ✔️ Remove the Chrome data so the user is forced to log in again by writing the password and email so that they are stored on the USB
+   - ✔️ Remove the Chrome data so the user is forced to log in again
    - ❌ BTC mining
    - ❌ Linux
 <br>